-PCGS occasionally makes clerical errors in inputting data which is shown on the insert in the PCGS holder; consequently the PCGS Guarantee does not cover obvious clerical errors, what we call "mechanical errors."
+PCGS occasionally makes clerical errors in inputting data which is shown on the insert in the PCGS holder; Consequently, the PCGS Guarantee does not cover obvious clerical errors, what we call "mechanical errors."
 The key concept is how obvious the error is to the naked eye.
 If you can easily tell just by looking at the coin that the description on the holder is wrong, then the coin / holder combination is not covered by the PCGS Guarantee.
-Some examples would include the following:
+Examples would include the following:

-- A variety attribution that is obviously incorrect.
-For example, if you had a two leaves Auto dollar, but the PCGS holder showed the coin as a much scarcer three leaves, this coin would not be covered by the PCGS Guarantee as there would obviously have two leaves.
+An obviously misidentified coin.
+For example, if you have a Hudson silver commemorative, but the PCGS holder showed the coin as a Hawaiian silver commemorative, this coin would not be covered by the PCGS Guarantee as a Hudson is obviously not a Hawaiian.

-Coins Removed From PCGS Holders.
 The PCGS Guarantee does not apply to coins removed from PCGS holders.
 There are no exceptions to this policy.
 You remove a coin from a PCGS holder at your risk.

-Coins that have tampered or counterfeit holders.
 Unfortunately, some unscrupulous people occasionally try to defraud people by removing coins from PCGS holders, replacing them with less valuable coins and then resealing the holders.
 Most of these "reholders" are crude and obvious.
 Some are more sophisticated.
-There are also those who counterfeit PCGS holders.
 The PCGS Guarantee does not apply to coins that are in holders that have been tampered with.
 Nor does the PCGS guarantee cover coins in counterfeit PCGS holders.

 Some unscrupulous people try to alter the appearance of coins within the PCGS holder.
 For example, they may heat a holder and/or blow chemicals into the holder in order to change the color or toning of a coin.
 The artificial look is obvious and such altered coins are not covered by the PCGS Guarantee.

 The PCGS holder, while excellent for long term storage and protection, does not protect coins from harsh environmental conditions.
 Consequently, the PCGS Guarantee does not apply to coins which have been environmentally damaged.
 For example, if your coins are damaged in a flood or fire, the PCGS Guarantee would not apply to those coins.
 This also applies to copper coins stored in environmentally risky locations (high humidity, see next paragraph.)

-Coins exhibiting environmental deterioration.
 The PCGS Guarantee does not apply to coins exhibiting environmental deterioration subsequent to PCGS grading and encapsulation.
 This deterioration may include, but is not limited to, spotting, hazing, PVC contamination, changes in color, and corrosion.

 IMPORTANT: Because the color and surfaces of copper coins can change due to environmental factors, including weather and improper storage, PCGS does not guarantee against changes in the color of copper coins, or against copper spotting subsequent to grading and encapsulation by PCGS.

-Changes in a coin's status in the PCGS Set Registry.
 The PCGS Set Registry occasionally makes changes in set composition.
 Coins are sometimes added to certain sets and coins are sometimes dropped from certain sets.
 PCGS does not guarantee that any coin you buy will remain part of any set in the PCGS Set Registry.

 The PCGS guarantee does not cover changes in a coin's status in the numismatic community.
-The PCGS guarantee does not cover any change in value due to a change in a coin's status.
+The PCGS Guarantee does not cover any change in value due to a change in a coin's status.